All about the Cerro San Cristobal

 From the cross you have a privileged view of the city.
 It is made of concrete so strong that it has withstood the strong earthquakes of 1940, 1966, 1974 and beyond.

 The cross has become a symbol of the city.
-Thousands of files arrive there on pilgrimage during Holy Week and the Feast of the Crosses (first Sunday in May).
+Thousands of faithful arrive there during Holy Week and the Fiesta de las Cruces (first Sunday in May).

 The site museum